sguadav/Predicting_soccer_results/README.md

 # Predicting_soccer
-Predicting the scores of soccer matches using Data Science
+Predicting the scores of soccer matches using Supervised Learning

 Sources
 -